georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 $$\mathrm{gal}(r) = \{ s \in *\mathbb{R} : s \sim r \} $$

 We may take a look at the hyperreal infinitesimals.
-We may do this by looking through the *infinitesimal microscope*&mdash;a pedagogical representation of the hyperreal number line originally introduced by Jerome Keisler.
+We can do this by looking through the *infinitesimal microscope*&mdash;a pedagogical representation of the hyperreal number line originally introduced by Jerome Keisler.
 Focusing on a particular hyperreal, $r$, the microscope magnifies its halo:

 {% img center /files/nonstandard_analysis/microscope-01.png 'The infinitesimal microscope' 'The infinitesimal microscope' %}